sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 |CloudFormation|Before Aurora|`UpdateStack`|Token||`ClientRequestToken`<br/>&le;128 letters, numbers, hyphens|
 |AWS Backup|After the others|`StartBackupJob`|Token||`IdempotencyToken`|

  1. Of the five services used, **EC2 (Elastic Compute Cloud)** came first.
 Its `StartInstances` and `StopInstances` commands are idempotent.
 If I try to start a compute instance that is already running, my request succeeds.
-The response message kindly tells me that the instance was already running at the exact time of my request, in case I need to know.
+The dynamic response message tells me that the instance was already running at the exact time of my request, in case I need to know.

     ```json
          "StartingInstances": [